 Another perk of consuming blueberries for brain health is that it keeps depression at bay.
 According to a study, blueberry definitely has a role to play in easing depression in older adults.
 When asked to supplement their diet with wild blueberry juice for 12 weeks, older adults showed diminished depressive symptoms.14

 Another research highlights the antianxiety and antidepressant-like effects of polyphenol-rich foods like blueberries.
-They are mediated through several molecular and cellular pathways, which work together with one another.15
+They are mediated through several molecular and cellular pathways, which

 Selecting And Storing Blueberries